michelin/suricate-widgets/README.md

 <div align="center">

-### This project is archived and is no longer being developed or maintained
+This project is archived and is no longer being developed or maintained.

 <img src=".readme/logo.png" alt="Suricate"/>